sderosiaux/how-i-stay-updated/README.md

 # Why

-Because I love to know lots of stuff and do links between knowledge.
+Because I love to know lots of stuff and do links between knowledges.

 # Why it's hard